kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/importMIDI.md

     | <KEY\_CPS\>      | MIDI key number as CPS                            |
     | <VELOCITY\>      | MIDI velocity number                              |
     | <VELOCITY\_AMP\> | MIDI velocity number as amplitude                 |

-    Key Values
+    The button labeled "Reference" on the dialog will pop open the above information for quick reference of the allowable replacement keys for note templates.

-    The button labelled "Reference" on the dialog will pop open the above information for quick reference of the allowable replacement keys for note templates.
+Trim Time

-  - Trim Time
+:   This option will shift the generated SoundObject to the time of the
-    This option will shift the generated SoundObject to the time of the first note and then take the generated notes for the track and shift them all so that the first note starts at time 0 so that there is no empty time at the beginning of the track's note information.
+    first note and then take the generated notes for the track and shift them all so that the first note starts at time 0 so that there is no empty time at the beginning of the track's note information.